 Mr. Osofsky has guest lectured on wage and hour law at Loyola Law School and has written articles on other employment topics for the Continuing Education of the Bar (CEB) Blog and the California Labor and Employment Law Review.

-Before joining Munger Tolles, Mr. Osofsky practiced management-side employment litigation at the Los Angeles office of a major international firm.
 Prior to becoming a civil litigator, Mr. Osofsky served as a judicial extern to the Honorable Rosalyn M. Chapman of the United States District Court, Central District of California.
-In addition, he served a two-month volunteer position as a fully-sworn prosecutor, where, as sole counsel, he tried a domestic violence case to jury verdict and secured a guilty conviction against the perpetrator.
+In addition, he is a former volunteer prosecutor for Orange County, where he handled numerous criminal matters and, as sole counsel, tried a domestic violence case to jury verdict and secured a guilty conviction against the perpetrator.

 As a law student, Mr. Osofsky won numerous top distinctions for oral advocacy, including the honor of representing the United States at the international championship in law school negotiations, where he prevailed as a world champion.
 Mr. Osofsky was also recognized as a “Best Oral Advocate” at a national appellate advocacy competition and was an avid competitor in mock trial and client counseling.
-In addition, he served as Chair of the law school’s Moot Court Board and spear-headed the creation of the First Annual UC Davis Asylum & Refugee Law National Moot Court Competition — his signature contribution to his law school and one that endures today (now in its sixth year).
+In addition, he served as Chair of the law school’s Moot Court Board, and, in that role, led a board-wide effort to create a national, inter-school appellate advocacy competition on the topic of asylum and refugee law (which endures today).
 He also served as an editor of the UC Davis Business Law Journal.